juxt/astro-website/src/pages/blog/boot-parity.md

 ---
-author: "djh"
+author: 'djh'
-title: "Getting Leiningen feature-parity in Boot"
+title: 'Getting Leiningen feature-parity in Boot'
-description: "An introduction to the Boot build tool and how to get started on your Clojure project"
+description: 'An introduction to the Boot build tool and how to get started on your Clojure project'
-category: "clojure"
+category: 'clojure'
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-publishedDate: "19 Jan 2016"
+publishedDate: '19 Jan 2016'
-heroImage: "mock3.jpg"
+heroImage: 'mock3.jpg'
 ---

 For a basic Clojure project it can be daunting to begin with Boot (even